Die Walküre: Act 1

 Hunding returns and questions Siegmund's presence.
 Calling himself Wehwalt ("woeful"), Siegmund explains that he grew up in the forest with his parents and twin sister.
 One day he found their home burned down, his mother killed and his sister gone.
 Recently he fought with the relatives of a girl being forced into marriage.
 His weapons were destroyed, the bride was killed, and he was forced to flee.
-Hunding reveals that he is kin to one of Siegmund's pursuers; Siegmund may stay, he says, but they must fight in the morning.
+Hunding reveals that he is kin to Siegmund's pursuers; Siegmund may stay, he says, but they must fight in the morning.
 Before leaving, Sieglinde gives a meaningful glance to a particular spot on the tree in which, the firelight reveals, a sword is buried to the hilt.